OishiLab/OpenMAP-T1/README.md

 # Docker
 docker run --rm -it -v "$(pwd):/app" openmap-t1 -i INPUT_FOLDER -o OUTPUT_FOLDER -m MODEL_FOLDER --only-face-cropping
 ```
-* Only Skull Stripping: If you want to perform only skull stripping and skip all other processing steps, use:
+* **Only Skull Stripping**: If you want to perform only skull stripping and skip all other processing steps, use the skull stripping flag.
+Note that skull stripping requires face cropping as a prerequisite, so face cropping is not considered one of the "other processing" steps that are skipped, use:
 ```
 python3 parcellation.py -i INPUT_FOLDER -o OUTPUT_FOLDER -m MODEL_FOLDER --only-skull-stripping
 ```